Rich2code/Rich2code/README.md

 ### What I Do
 - **Front-End Development**: Crafting responsive and user-friendly designs using HTML, CSS, and JavaScript.
-- **Back-End Development**: Building reliable and efficient back-end systems in Python and XML.
+- **Back-End Development**: Building reliable and efficient back-end systems in Python, XML and JavaScript.
 - **Project-Based Learning**: Each project I take on helps me improve my skills and try out new ideas.

 ### My Skills